CPD tips - How to have difficult conversations at work

 CPD courses for having difficult conversations

-If you’re interested in developing your ability to handle difficult conversations further, explore the CPD accredited courses our providers offer here.
-Our catalogue has thousands of training courses, conferences and events, workshops and seminars available from a variety of CPD providers.
+If you’re interested in developing your ability to handle difficult conversations further, explore the CPD accredited courses that our providers offer here.
+Our CPD Courses Catalogue has thousands of training courses, conferences and events, workshops and seminars available from a variety of CPD providers.
 All the courses shown on our website have been reviewed and recognised as meeting the required standards.

 Related Articles